Last year on 9/11 I wrote this blog, I have updated it and wanted to share it again. On 9/11 I remember and commemorate my friends at 32BJ. Peace.

 In the mist of such tragedy, the benefits of union membership were paramount to the 1200 plus workers who lost their livelihood.
 The buildings were gone and so were their jobs.

 I remember one woman who had been a school teacher in Eastern Europe, because her English was not very good, she worked as a cleaner.
 She had been cleaning the same floor of the World Trade Center over 15 years.
 She was my age, single, while educated but worked as a janitor.
 Her English was still not very good after years of being a U.S. citizen, because as a cleaner she didn’t converse with co-workers every day, she worked alone.
+There by the grace of being born in the U.S. I really identified with her.
+She was along, no family and her co-workers spoke many different languages.
+But her union family took care of her.

 The union officers and staff worked to get all the members onto unemployment as quickly as possible.
 The NYC phone system had collapsed, because of the thousands of people who lost their jobs that day.
 Also the unemployment system only offered translations services in Spanish and some Chinese.
 32BJ workers were from all over the world, Eastern Europe, Africa, and Asia.
 We helped them fill out paper applications giving each member personal assistance.